rowyio/demo-generative-fullstack/README.md

-# Generative Full Stack App - Guess the Game App
+# Generative Full Stack App - Guess the prompt Game App

 This demo app showcases how you can generate a full stack app using AI.